s-berntsson/memory-game-assets/about.md

 Ok, storytime's over.
 You can get uncomfy now, if you want.
 Or maybe you already were ...
 It was the bird talk, wasn't it?
 Darnit.
 I'm sorry.
 Really, I didn't even *look* at birds while working on this project.
 Or, at least I think so ... ?
 I might have glanced at, like ... a pigeon.
 There are loads of pigeons in town.
 Hard to avoid, really.
 And I don't remember all the pigeons I see or don't see.
 Could have seen a pigeon and forgotten about it.
 That sorta thing happens more than you th- ...
 Aw shucks, here I go again.
 Let's just move on ...

 If you're looking for a more technical answer, look right here: This is a static web application, coded & illustrated by me (Sanna (Susanna Berntsson)), with music composed by the brilliant Ossian Borén.
 It was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), using the [Redux](https://redux.js.org/) and [Redux Toolkit](https://redux-toolkit.js.org/) template, and uses [React Router](https://reactrouter.com/en/main) for routing.

-Most assets and their licenses are listed below, under "Media and Rights", with the exception of the actual illustrations used in the game and displayed in the gallery.
-Those are copyrighted.
-Don't steal 'em please! :))
+All assets used on this site (and their licenses) are listed below, under "Media and Rights".
+Most of them are free to use, with the exception of the illustrations used in the game/displayed in the gallery.
+Those are protected under copyright law.
+Do [contact me](https://www.instagram.com/konstigasanna/) if you are interested in using them, though! :))

 ---